How to Seal Rusted Metal and Prevent Staining.

 - Everbrite is self annealing and will blend to itself to create complete protection.

-- Everbrite is available in a Clear finish, a Satin finish and a Matte finish.
+- Everbrite is available in a Clear finish and a Satin finish

 Everbrite will seal rusted metal to prevent further corrosion and will prevent rust stains.
 On most metals, two coats of Everbrite Clear Protective Coating are recommended.
 On raw steel or rusted metal, 3 to 4 coats are recommended because the metal is very porous.
 Everbrite will seal the metal and will look great for years and can be maintained indefinitely.The metal MUST be completely dry before applying the coating.

 The siding on this art studio was allowed to rust and then sealed with Everbrite Satin finish.

 "Just wanted to pass along the finished product.
 I used the matte Everbrite to halt the oxidization on this bike frame.
 The thing looks great and no more rust on my shorts!
 Thanks again," Andrew Campbell

 Before and after coating with Everbrite.
 Everbrite will darken the metal 5 to 10 shades.
 Water will replicate what the metal will look like coated.

 How can I rust metal on purpose?Some people recommend rusting metal with dangerous chemicals like muratic acid, sulphuric acid or combinations of chemicals.
 This is not only dangerous to your health but can damage other items as well.
 One inexpensive way to rust metal on purpose is to spray vinegar (any kind will do - the cheaper the better).
 Using a separate sprayer, apply hydrogen peroxide over the vinegar right away.
 Do this several times a day and your metal will get rusty.
 Make sure to neutralize the acid and rinse well.
 Then, let the metal dry completely, solvent wipe and apply Everbrite.